4 Ways To Buy A Car With A Bad Credit Score

 2. Get a Co-Sign

 Applying for your own personal loan to finance a car with a bad credit score might not get you anywhere.
 Your application might get rejected, or the interest rates will be too high because of the risk involved.
 However, with a co-signer, you will have the chance to use their credit score to make you look more reliable.
-If you default in your repayments, your co-signer will be responsible, so it rests on you to ensure that your repayments are made on time.
+If you default on your repayments, your co-signer will be responsible, so it rests on you to ensure that your repayments are made on time.

 3. Shop Around for Auto Loans